What is Hatting All about?

 If you go to the video page you can watch WA red/pink hatters in action to get more idea.

-The areas we have groups are:- Please scroll to the link below and click to download list.
+The areas we have groups are shown on the map below

 If you would like to contact a group please send an email to

 [email protected] we will then tell you if the group is accepting members at this time and a contact person for you to speak to.